xers989/SAdemosource/allegro-saas/README.md

 Revise the oke-deployment.yaml about image address and secret information
 image: <<your docker registry>>/***/allegro/allegro:1.0 create your scret to access docker registry by kubectl command.

 ```bash
 $ kubectl create secret docker-registry mysecret --docker-server=<your docker registry> --docker-username='<docker registry user>' --docker-password='<password>' --docker-email='<email-address>'
 ```

-You can create resource by oke-deployment.yaml.
+You can create resource by oke-deployment.yaml with kubectl tool.

 ```bash
 $ kubectl apply -f oke-deployment.yaml
 ```